bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/js-notes.md.md

     let eat = Animal.eat;
     eat(); // undefined

-If we rewrite the above using traditional function-based syntax in non–strict mode, then `this` method calls are automatically bound to the initial `this` value, which by default is the [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object).
+If we rewrite the above using traditional function-based syntax in non-strict mode, then `this` method calls are automatically bound to the initial `this` value, which by default is the [global object](https://developer.mozilla.org/en-US/docs/Glossary/Global_object).
 In strict mode, autobinding will not happen; the value of `this` remains as passed.

     function Animal() { }